MarvinTheParanoidRobot/SDR/lib/glg/examples_jsp/README.txt

 The HTML pages of the demos in the <glg>/examples_jsp/glg_demos directory provide examples of using the GLG Script Object for displaying updating image and handling various user actions, such as tooltips or object selection.

-COMPILING JSP EXAMPLES

-To compile a JSP example, change directory to
-   <glg_dir>/examples_jsp/glg_demos/WEB-INF/src

-Set CLASSPATH, replacing <servlet-api-path> with the path to the directory containing the servlet-api.jar file:

-  On Linux:
-    export CLASSPATH=.:<servlet-api-path>/servlet-api.jar:../lib/GlgServerCE.jar

-  On Windows:
-    set CLASSPATH=.;<servlet-api-path>\servlet-api.jar;..\lib\GlgServerCE.jar

-Compile a desired example, for example:

-  javac -d ../classes glg_demos/GlgSimpleViewer.java

-To deploy, copy the "glg_demos" directory into the "webapps" directory of the JavaEE server as described at the beginning of this file.